 This does not mean that I am insisting that everything is the same, or that I am proposing the eradication of difference.
 Rather, I argue that difference is a complexity that arises from the interdependence of all beings.
 Very simply, systems theory teaches that beings become differentiated because they are interconnected in an evolutionary process that provokes the development of different capacities and forms as they adapt to different environments, including as they adapt to the presence of other species.
 It is because we are interconnected that we are different, but we are not separate.

 The sense of separateness that comes about through critical analysis can be resolved through a rational reconnection into systemic interconnectedness.
 Indeed, unless we understand how parts connect in a whole, how species relate and are interdependent with each other and the whole of the biosphere and the cosmos, we are missing a vast amount of information and knowledge about the world.
-All the knowledge and wisdom about the connections and interdependencies of phenomena become available to us when we take the further step of overcoming separateness and understand the totality, the whole.
+All the knowledge and wisdom about the connections and interdependencies of phenomena become available to us when we take the further step of overcoming separateness and understand the relationships that comprise the whole.

 I see the interweaving of these three Buddhist doctrines— interdependence, karma and the rebirth of separateness—as having far-reaching ethical consequences for human societies and the survival of life on this planet.

 In future posts, I will explore these three doctrines—interdependence, karma and rebirth—in terms of the social reproduction of the Subject.
 I will relate these concepts to the social reproduction of ways of life, the social ‘rebirth’ or reproduction of types of individuals that have similar social capacities and disadvantages.
 This social ‘rebirth’ or reproduction has karmic consequences on the quality of life, or types of lives, that persons can lead in particular cultures and societies.

 *see Mutual Causality in Buddhism and General Systems Theory, by Joanna Macy.